dojoengine/book/src/tutorial/onchain-chess/4-test.md

 systems.append(move_system::TEST_CLASS_HASH);
 ```

-Then we define the world.
+Next, we'll create our game world.

 ```rust
      let world = spawn_test_world(components, systems);
 ```

-First, to spawn the Square pieces before we make a move, we execute `initiate_system` that spawn all the `Square` entity that contains Piece.
-The system's execute function gets input and this input will be delivered as a calldata which datatype is array.
+We use `initiate_system` to put our Square pieces on the board.
+Each Square holds a piece.
+The system's execute function needs some input, which we give it as calldata.

 ```rust
         // initiate